rvedotrc/misc-scripts/README.txt

 encode-quotedprintable
 	See decode-base64 / decode-mime-header / decode-quotedprintable.

+find-cdpath-conflicts
+	Scans directories on your $CDPATH for (immediate child) subdirectories; for each subdirectory name found in more than one such directory, shows the subdirectory name and the locations in which it was found.

 find-duplicates
 	Simple duplicate file finder.
 Just shows the names of files in duplicate-sets; doesn't (say) delete them.